NVIDIA/TorchFort/docs/api/f_api.rst

 torchfort_create_distributed_model
 __________________________________

-.. f:function:: torchfort_create_distributed_model(name, config_fname, mpi_comm)
+.. f:function:: torchfort_create_distributed_model(name, config_fname, mpi_comm, device)

   Creates a distributed data-parallel model from a provided configuration file.

   :p character(:) handle [in]: A name to assign to the created model instance to use as a key for other TorchFort routines.
   :p character(:) config_fname [in]: The filesystem path to the user-defined configuration file to use.
   :p integer mpi_comm [in]: MPI communicator to use to initialize NCCL communication library for data-parallel communication.
+  :p integer device [in]: Which device to place and run the model on.
+For ``TORCHFORT_DEVICE_CPU`` (-1), model will be placed on CPU.
+For values >= 0, model will be placed on GPU with index corresponding to value.
   :r torchfort_result res: :code:`TORCHFORT_RESULT_SUCCESS` on success or error code on failure.

 ------